Sign in →

 Performing Laboratory

 Coagulation testing is highly complex, often requiring the performance of multiple assays and correlation with clinical information.
-For that reason, we suggest ordering Coagulation Consultations.
+For that reason, consider ordering Coagulation Consultation.

 Necessary Information